-In fact, the community is a centerpiece of Ruby’s success and popularity: not only does it lend a helping hand to new developers through numerous courses, books, and discussion platforms, it also maintains Ruby and moves it forward by continuously creating new frameworks, tools, and libraries for the benefit of developers and, ultimately, end users.
+In fact, the community is a centerpiece of Ruby’s success and popularity: not only does it lend a helping hand to new developers through numerous courses, books, and discussion platforms, it also maintains Ruby and moves it forward by constantly creating new frameworks, tools, and libraries for the benefit of developers and, ultimately, end users.

-The Ruby community has crafted lots of helpful open source tools that help developers easily create fully functional, secure, and cost-effective applications from scratch.
+The Ruby community has crafted lots of open source tools that help developers easily create fully functional, secure, and cost-effective applications from scratch.
 Do you need to build an online store?
 Easy as pie: Ruby on Rails offers open source ecommerce platforms.
 How about a CMS for managing content on your website?
 No problem: there are lots of open source content management systems for Ruby on Rails.
 Think of a function you need to implement in a web application, and the Ruby community is likely to provide a tool to help you.
 This is an awesome advantage of Ruby as a programming language and Rails as a framework.

 Also, it’s impossible to speak about the Ruby language without mentioning gems − libraries that handle a variety of typical development tasks.
-For example, gems help Ruby programmers implement authentication, detect vulnerabilities, root out bugs, manage payments, and do many more things.
-The Ruby community has developed over 140,000 gems that facilitate programming and help create amazing applications with Ruby.
+For example, gems help Ruby programmers implement authentication, detect vulnerabilities, root out bugs, manage payments, and do many other things.
+The Ruby community has developed over 140,000 gems that facilitate programming and help developers create amazing applications with Ruby.